fleverest/seqan/README.md

     ## $n
     ## [1] 3

-## Using a simple statistic, with a local data source.
+### Using a simple statistic, with a local data source

 ``` r
 reset(stream)